Behavioral economics‘ role is growing in explaining why we do things the way we do and what motivates us.

 Explorations of the Mind: Intuition with Daniel Kahneman

-Want to get deeper understanding about psychology?
+Want to get a deeper understanding of psychology?
 Willpower books help you learn.
 Dig into this list of books.
 Find out how willpower works and motivate yourself not to fall back to old ways.

 Cover image pixabay.com